SJSU272Lab/NWSense/Raspberry Pi/README.txt

 This allows synchronization between different Pi registered under one account.
 Absolute path of these two files also need to update in two NodeRed modules - update registered Mac Addr, and update unregistered Mac Addr.

+- NodeRed service can update "blockMacs.txt" when there is a change from Web server.
+The file is currently in nmap folder, and an absolute location will need to be updated to NodeRed updateBlockMacAddr module.
+Squid-guard then can use this file to block a device with a Mac Addr.
+This feature is not currently working in our project.

 - all IBM IOT nodes need to have appropriate authentication (matches with IBM Iot Flatform setup) to be able to receive all update commands.

 - currently, no data is pushed to IBM Iot Flatform, but it can be enabled by an output IBM IoT node with proper authentication.